itsjunetime/smserver/docs/IMCore_and_ChatKit.md

 /// Attempt to connect directly to the daemon if ([controller connectToDaemon]) {
-	/// Send the code that you want it to run, basically [controller sendQueryWithReply:NO query: ^{
 	/// Do your IMCore/ChatKit stuff here
-		/// e.g. send a text, send a reaction, create a new conversation, etc }];
-} else {
+	/// e.g. send a text, send a reaction, create a new conversation, etc } else {
 	/// If it failed to connect to the daemon for whatever reason NSLog(@"Couldn't connect to daemon :(");
 }
 ```

 Now, this is the basic context that you need to interface with IMAgent and run your IMCore/ChatKit code.
-Now that we've got that out of the way, just assume that the rest of the code in this article is being run within the `query` block above unless explicitly stated otherwise.
+Now that we've got that out of the way, just assume that the rest of the code in this article is being run within the `if` block above unless it explicitly states otherwise.

 ## Sending a text
 &nbsp;&nbsp;&nbsp;&nbsp; This was, by far, the most crucial function to get working.
 A web interface to simply browse your texts but not send any wouldn't get anyone's interest.
 This also did take me a significantly long time to get working, but that was due mainly to my own inability to read.
 [This page](https://iphonedevwiki.net/index.php/ChatKit.framework) on the iPhoneDevWiki has basic information about how to send a text to a pre-existing conversation, but when I read through it, I missed the section that said *"Note that this will still only work from the MobileSMS process, even though `[CKConversationList sharedConversationList]` is NOT always null in other processes."* Once I set up IPC with libmryipc, I was able to send information through the IPC to the MobileSMS process to send the text.
 Now, however, since I connect directly to the IMDaemon, I don't need to inject into the MobileSMS process to send a text. \